Miami Vice: Impact on popular culture

 Miami Vice was a groundbreaking police program of the 1980s.
 It had a notable impact on the decade's popular fashions and set the tone for the evolution of police drama.
-Series such as Homicide: Life on the Street, NYPD Blue, and the Law & Order franchise, though being markedly different in style and theme from Miami Vice, follows its lead in breaking the genre's mold; Dick Wolf, creator and executive producer of the Law & Order franchise, was a writer and later executive producer of Miami Vice.
+Series such as Homicide: Life on the Street, NYPD Blue, and the Law & Order (franchise), though being markedly different in style and theme from Miami Vice, followed its lead in breaking the genre's mold; Dick Wolf, creator and executive producer of the Law & Order franchise, was a writer and later executive producer of Miami Vice.
 Parodies and pastiches of it have continued decades after it airs, such as the Only Fools and Horses Christmas episode "Miami Twice" (1991) and Moonbeam City (2015).

 The video game Grand Theft Auto: Vice City, published by Rockstar Games in 2002, is heavily inspired by Miami Vice in multiple ways.
-It is set in a stylized 1980s Miami inspired fictional city named "Vice City".
-One of the main characters, Lance Vance, was actually voiced by Philip Michael Thomas.
-Two undercover police officers appear in a police sports car within the game when the player obtains a three-star wanted level.
-The two officers, one white and one black, resemble the two leading characters of Miami Vice.
-In the prequel, Grand Theft Auto: Vice City Stories, there are two officers in the multiplayer mode named Cracker and Butts, a parody of Crockett and Tubbs; these characters share the same role as the undercover cops in Vice City.
+It is set in a stylized 1980s Miami-inspired fictional city named "Vice City".
+Philip Michael Thomas voices one of the main characters, Lance Vance.
+"Crockett's Theme" is featured on the Emotion 98.3 in-game radio station.
+Two undercover police officers chosen from a selection of six character models resembling characters from Miami Vice appear in a police sports car within the game when the player obtains a three-star wanted level.
+In the prequel, Grand Theft Auto: Vice City Stories, there are two officers in the multiplayer mode named Cracker and Butts, an apparent parody of Crockett and Tubbs.